SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

-# Step 2- Adding Partial Sync
+# Step 2- Adding Query-based sync

 {% hint style="info" %}
 Want to get started right away with the complete source code?
 Check out our [Github](https://github.com/realm/my-first-realm-app/tree/master/ios/PartialSync) with ready-to-compile source code then follow the instructions in `README.md` to get started.
 Don't forget to update the `Constants.swift` file with your Realm Cloud or self-hosted instance URL before running the app.